 Reference: U.S. Department of Agriculture Food Distribution Policy Memo FD-064 (Revised)

-This Management Bulletin (MB) clarifies the responsibilities of the California Department of Education’s Food Distribution Program (FDP), recipient agencies (RAs), and processors in managing U.S. Department of Agriculture (USDA) Foods inventories at processors.
+This Management Bulletin (MB) clarifies the responsibilities of the California Department of Education’s Food Distribution Program (FDP), recipient agencies (RA), and processors in managing U.S. Department of Agriculture (USDA) Foods inventories at processors.
 This MB also provides guidance for reducing excess inventories.

 USDA Foods inventories at processors must be at acceptable levels to ensure efficient distribution and use of USDA Foods.
 When RAs divert USDA Foods to processors and do not use the processed USDA Foods end products, RAs do not benefit from the entitlement dollars they spent.
 In addition, processors may incur increased storage costs, and may need to charge higher prices for end products.

-The six-month inventory limit established by Title 7, Code of Federal Regulations (7 CFR) Section 250.30(n) is applicable to statewide inventories of USDA Foods at processors and also to individual RA USDA Foods inventories at processors.
+The six-month inventory limit established by Title 7, Code of Federal Regulations (7 CFR), Section 250.30(n) is applicable to statewide inventories of USDA Foods at processors and also to individual RA USDA Foods inventories at processors.

 Responsibilities of the RAs